Derekkk/Praxis-VLM/README.md

 #### 🌟 This Repo contains code and data for Praxis-VLM, which leverages textual GRPO training for vision-grounded decison making.

 ## Overview
+We introduce Praxis-VLM, a reasoning VLM for vision-grounded decision-making.
+Praxis-VLM employs the GRPO algorithm on textual scenarios to instill robust reasoning capabilities.
+These reasoning skills, acquired purely from text, successfully transfer to multimodal inference with visual inputs, significantly reducing reliance on scarce paired image-text training data.